BAMresearch/SequentialLearningApp/README.md

 ## General Information

-This repository supplements our app "SLAMD - Sequential Learning App for Materials Discovery".
+This repository supplements our app "SLAMD - Sequential Learning App for Materials Design".
 If you are interested in checking it out visit <https://github.com/BAMresearch/WEBSLAMD> and <https://slamd-demo.herokuapp.com/>

 Here we focus on evaluating Sequential Learning on various datasets from the literature.